 Seaman, Jr., William

-Dr. Seaman is a Certified Fisheries Scientist of the American Fisheries Society (AFS), a former president of the Florida Chapter of AFS, and an elected Fellow of the American Institute of Fisheries Research Biologists.
+Dr. Seaman is a Certified Fisheries Professional of the American Fisheries Society (AFS), a former president of the Florida Chapter of AFS, and an elected Fellow of the American Institute of Fisheries Research Biologists.
 He has held sabbatical research appointments at the University of Hawaii and the Oceanographic Museum of Monaco.
 As an undergraduate, his inspiration to work with fishes came from Edward Raney, the colorful and legendary mentor for a generation of U.S. ichthyologists.
 His graduate major professor was the renowned Carter Gilbert.

 Note to Students: